DWLS: 2007–present: Barangay LS

-On January 17, 2011, in response to rising competition from other masa stations, Barangay LS 97.1 introduced a new tagline, "Tugstugan Na!" (“Let’s jam!”), and adopted a “crazy fun” branding to refresh its image.
+On January 17, 2011, Barangay LS introduced a new tagline, "Tugstugan Na!" (“Let’s jam!”), and adopted a “crazy fun” branding to refresh its image.
 Around the same time, Glenn F. Allona replaced Mike Enriquez as program director and station manager, steering the station back toward a music-driven format, revitalizing its core focus on dynamic, high-energy programming centered on music.

-On February 17, 2014, Barangay LS 97.1 underwent a major revamp with new programs, a jingle, logo, and the slogan "Isang Bansa, Isang Barangay" (“One Nation, One Barangay”).
-RGMA’s FM stations nationwide (99.5 RT in Cebu, 103.5 Wow FM in Davao and Super Radyo DYRU 92.9 in Kalibo) also rebranded under the Barangay FM name to better compete with ABS-CBN's My Only Radio network, following DWRR-FM’s relaunch as MOR’s flagship station.
+On February 17, 2014, Barangay LS underwent a major revamp with new programs, a jingle, logo, and the slogan "Isang Bansa, Isang Barangay" (“One Nation, One Barangay”).
+RGMA's regional FM stations nationwide, including 99.5 RT in Cebu, 103.5 Wow FM in Davao and Super Radyo DYRU 92.9 in Kalibo, also rebranded under the Barangay FM name.